varoonsahgal/tf-azure-workshop/module-1/README.md

 }
 ```

+azurerm stands for Azure Resource Manager, which is the modern deployment and management service for Azure.

+In Terraform, a provider is a plugin that lets Terraform interact with external platforms or services—like cloud providers, SaaS APIs, or on-prem systems.

+In Simple Terms:
+A provider is how Terraform knows how to talk to something like:

+Azure → via the azurerm provider

+AWS → via the aws provider

+Google Cloud → via the google provider

+GitHub, Datadog, Kubernetes, etc.

+Terraform supports a huge amount of providers.
+A full list of these providers, including documentation, can be found in the [Terraform Registry](https://registry.terraform.io/browse/providers).

-This will tell Terraform to install the official `azurerm` provider.
+The code block above will tell Terraform to install the official `azurerm` provider.
 This is the bare minimum required to install the required files when you initialize Terraform.
 You can also specify provider settings or version constraints.<p>
 Terraform supports a huge amount of providers.
-A full list of these providers, including documentation, can be found in the [Terraform Registry](https://registry.terraform.io/browse/providers).

 > Now navigate to this folder using your commandline and run `terraform init` to initialize Terraform.